Alabama Hills

 Hills and rock formations in California, U.S.

 The Alabama Hills are a range of hills and rock formations near the eastern slope of the Sierra Nevada in the Owens Valley, west of Lone Pine in Inyo County, California.

 Though geographically separate from the Sierra Nevada, they are part of the same geological formation.

 Alabama Hills National Scenic Area

 Beginning on May 24, 1969, the Alabama Hills were managed by the U.S. Bureau of Land Management (BLM) as the Alabama Hills Recreation Area.
 In March 2019, the U.S. Congress redesignated the area as the Alabama Hills National Scenic Area.

 Camping

 The Alabama Hills serve as a gateway to Mount Whitney and the Eastern Sierra Nevada.
 While dispersed camping is very popular with backpackers, car campers, and RV users, the region's fragile ecosystem and increasing numbers of visitors prompted the Bureau of Land Management to discourage the practice, appealing that camping in campgrounds helps maintain the area's great scenery and recreational opportunities.

+Most of the land in the area is owned by the BLM, but some land is owned by the Los Angeles Department of Water and Power, which takes water from the region through the Los Angeles Aqueduct.
 The City of Los Angeles Department of Water and Power lands in the area are open for day use only.